inspirehep/author.xml/README.md

 `<cal:group>`

-it is helpful to use a set of IDs for them that plainly show their relationship, e.g.
+it is helpful to use a set of IDs for them that plainly show their relationship, for example:

 ```
 <foaf:Organization id="a27a">